tmorin/plantuml-libs/README.md

 ## Usage of the NPM package

-A npm package [@tmorin/plantuml-libs](https://www.npmjs.com/package/@tmorin/plantuml-libs) is available.
-Its purpose is to provide locally the libraries as well as the command-line utility: `gdiag`.
+The NPM package [@tmorin/plantuml-libs](https://www.npmjs.com/package/@tmorin/plantuml-libs) provides the CLI commands as well as the packages
-The command-line utility managed it-self the download of the PlantUML jar.
+The CLI commands managed them-self the download of the PlantUML jar.

-Install the package globally:
+Install the NPM package globally:
 ```shell script
 npm i -g @tmorin/plantuml-libs
 ```